-Previous Work: The FY 2023 staff activities are detailed below:
+Previous Work: The FY 2024 staff activities are detailed below:

-- Coordinated with MPO staff and oversight agencies to prepare for regularly schedule HAMPO committee meetings. - HAMPO staff attended GAMPO meetings hosted virtually on September 28, 2022 and March 27, 2023. - HAMPO provided the CORE MPO with a reciprocal opportunity to present updates at Policy Committee meetings. - HAMPO staff coordinated with the US Census Bureau for socio-economic data collection and development. - Facilitated and coordinated study activities and requests for information. - HAMPO staff provided the necessary consultation, analysis and staff support to conduct the federally mandated Metropolitan Transportation Planning process and coordinated the process and products with the efforts of the LCPC, Georgia DOT, Liberty County and its municipalities, Long County, Liberty Transit, Coastal Regional Commission, Liberty Economic Development Authority, Federal Highway Administration and Federal Transit Administration. - HAMPO staff coordinated with peer MPOS within the Coastal Region on planning activities in the HAMPO area.
+- Coordinated with MPO staff and oversight agencies to prepare for regularly schedule HAMPO committee meetings. - HAMPO staff attended GAMPO meetings hosted in-person on November 6-7, 2023 and March 25, 2024. - HAMPO provided the CORE MPO with a reciprocal opportunity to present updates at Policy Committee meetings. - HAMPO staff coordinated with the US Census Bureau for socio-economic data collection and development. - Facilitated and coordinated study activities and requests for information. - HAMPO staff provided the necessary consultation, analysis and staff support to conduct the federally mandated Metropolitan Transportation Planning process and coordinated the process and products with the efforts of the LCPC, Georgia DOT, Liberty County and its municipalities, Long County, Liberty Transit, Coastal Regional Commission, Liberty Economic Development Authority, Federal Highway Administration and Federal Transit Administration. - HAMPO staff coordinated with peer MPOS within the Coastal Region on planning activities in the HAMPO area.
 Peer MPOs include the Coastal Region MPO and the Brunswick Area Transportation Study (BATS) MPO.